-An essential description of problematic educating now occurred with pedagogic categories, always in an overarching orthoperspective.
-Orthopedagogic theory embraces a reflection on a situation in which a child faces an adult and where his becoming adult and learning are underactualized by the child himself, which also points to inadequate guidance by the adult.
+An essential description of problematic educating now occurs with pedagogical categories, always in an overarching ortho-perspective.
+Orthopedagogic theory embraces a reflection on a situation in which a child faces an adult, and where his/her becoming adult and learning are under-actualized by the child him/herself, which also points to inadequate guidance or accompaniment by the adult.

-Now the scientific disclosure is directed, on the one hand, to a failing educative event as problematic, and, on the other hand, to a child's giving inadequate meaning to the educative contents.
-This thinking task occurs in terms of all available but relevant pedagogic concepts.
-This relevant knowledge of the various pedagogic perspectives is thus integrated, synchronized and converged in relation to the problematic educative event (60: 37).
+Now, the scientific disclosure is directed to a failing educative event, as problematic, and to a child's giving inadequate meaning to the educative contents.
+This thinking task occurs in terms of all available, but relevant, pedagogical concepts.
+This relevant knowledge of the various pedagogic al part-perspectives is, thus, integrated, synchronized, and converged in relation to a problematic educative event (60: 37).

-Thus, an orthopedagogic theory is the result of a scientifically accountable penetration and description of the essentials of a particular educatively situated child who is restrained in becoming adult or in learning and, as such, this is knowledge of the essentials of problematic educating, i.e., of the attenuated occurrence of the essentials of educating.
+Thus, an orthopedagogic theory is the result of a scientifically accountable penetration and description of the essentials of a particular educatively situated child who is restrained in becoming adult, or in learning and as such, this is knowledge of the essentials of problematic educating, i.e., of the attenuated occurrence of the essentials of educating.

-Because problematic educating is still educating, orthopedagogics is rooted in the pedagogic and derives its "autonomy" as a pedagogic perspective from nowhere else^(61: 186).
-Therefore, the orthopedagogue is compelled to continually take note of new categorical, criterial and structural concepts of the other pedagogic part-perspectives and to interpret their specific usefulness for and relevance to the educative dynamics and to incorporate them into his orthopedagogic theory.

-Thus, orthopedagogics clearly has to remain a perspective that is aware of the essentials that are disclosed by the other pedagogic perspectives and it obviously has to correctly consider them in its own specialized practice with the obvious aim of adapting or refining them to it.
-This scientific work also elevates orthopedagogics to a full-fledged pedagogic perspective equivalent to the others^(11:70).
+Because problematic educating is still educating, orthopedagogics is rooted in the pedagogical, and derives its "autonomy" as a pedagogical perspective from nowhere $else^{(61: 186)}$.
+Therefore, the orthopedagogue is compelled to continually take note of new categorical, criterial, and structural concepts of the other pedagogical part-perspectives, and to interpret their specific usefulness for and relevance to the educative dynamics, and to incorporate them into his/her orthopedagogic theory.
+Thus, it becomes clear that orthopedagogics must remain a perspective which is aware of the essentials disclosed by the other pedagogical part-perspectives, and it must correctly consider them in its own specialized practice with the obvious aim of adapting or refining them to it.
+This scientific work also elevates orthopedagogics to a full-fledged pedagogical part-perspective equivalent to the others (11: 70).

-Now orthopedagogics also is clearly a convergent pedagogic perspective because the orthopedagogue has to be able to select the relevant restraining moments in terms of each different pedagogic perspective and allow them to be practiced in the intervention with a child restrained in his becoming.
-The macro-structural description of the (problematic) educative reality provides the guideline for an orthopedagogic practice in the sense that it indicates particular tendencies for planning and draws the boundary within which a particular problem can be intercepted^(64: 7).
+Now, orthopedagogics also is clearly a convergent pedagogical perspective because the orthopedagogue must be able to select the relevant restraining moments in terms of each different pedagogic al part-perspective and allow them to be practiced in the intervention with a child restrained in his/her becoming.
+The macrostructural description of the (problematic) educative reality provides the guideline for an orthopedagogic practice, in the sense that it indicates particular tendencies for planning, and draws the boundary within which a particular problem can be intercepted^(64:)

-Since the 1940's orthopedagogic thinking at the University of Pretoria progressed beyond the initial notion that orthopedagogic work is a pedagogic matter by describing it as educative work in light of the current reflections on the problematic educative dynamics with the aim of designing an effective practice to eliminate the problem.
-The authentic macrostructure that is relevant for a particular orthopedagogic situation as a general guideline is continually particularized and reinterpreted and made into a practice, and it appears there is little mention of haphazard successes and failures.
+Since the 1940's, orthopedagogic thinking at the University of Pretoria progresses beyond the initial notion that orthopedagogic work is a pedagogical matter, by describing it as educative work, in the light of the current reflections on the problematic educative dynamics, with the aim of designing an effective practice to eliminate the problem.
+The authentic macrostructure, which is relevant for a particular orthopedagogic situation, as a general guideline, is continually particularized, reinterpreted, and made into a practice, and it appears there is little mention of haphazard successes and failures.

-Because the orthopedagogic task of particularizing also requires penetrating empirical research, particular attention was given to this.
-From the pedagogic, as a macro-structural basis of knowledge, particular fields of educative problems were disclosed and research was directed to specific areas.
+Because the orthopedagogic task of particularizing also requires penetrating empirical research, particular attention is given to this.
+From the pedagogical, as a macrostructural basis of knowledge, particular fields of educative problems are disclosed, and research is directed to specific areas.

-Since orthopedagogics is practice with the main aim of eliminating concrete problematic educating, theory is also always functioning in orthopedagogic practice.
+Since orthopedagogics is practice, with the main aim of eliminating concrete problematic educating, theory is also always functioning in orthopedagogic practice.